oliviak121/ShamzamProject/readME.md

 ```

 ### Setting Up Each Microservice
+Depending on what type of virtual environemnt you would like to use there are slight variations in how to set them up.
+Here is the instructions for conda and python venv.
 #### Using conda
   1. Open a new conda terminal for each service and cd into the service
       ```sh